Animal rights activists arrested in Australia

 Police said they had not been told in advance about the protests.

-“We respect the right for people to protest peacefully but we will not tolerate anti-social behavior that disrupts the broader community,” Victoria police superintendent David Clayton said in a statement.
+“We respect the right for people to protest peacefully but we will not tolerate anti-social behaviour that disrupts the broader community,” Victoria police superintendent David Clayton said in a statement.

-Prime Minister Scott Morrison, in campaign mode ahead of an election in May where farmers’ votes will be key, called the vegan protestors’ plans to storm farms and abattoirs shameful, and that the government would tighten laws to curb such action.

-“I mean this is just another form of activism that I think runs against the national interest.
-The national interest is people being able to farm their own land,” Morrison said in an interview on 2GB radio.

 No charges have been laid against anyone, he said.